BalaKrishnanCodeSpace/YouTube_Data_Harvesting/README.md

 ## 4. ETL Process

-#### a) Extract Data
+a) **Extract Data**
-Extract specific YouTube channel data using the YouTube channel ID with the YouTube API.
+   - Extract specific YouTube channel data using the YouTube channel ID with the YouTube API.

-#### b) Process and Transform Data
+b) **Process and Transform Data**
-Transform extracted data into JSON format after extraction for further processing.
+   - Transform extracted data into JSON format after extraction for further processing.

-#### c) Load Data
+c) **Load Data**
-Store JSON formatted data into the MongoDB database.
+   - Store JSON formatted data into the MongoDB database.
 Optionally, migrate data from MongoDB to MySQL database

+## 5. EDA Process and Framework

+a) **Access MySQL DB**
+   - Establish connection to the MySQL server and access specified MySQL Database using pymysql library.

+b) **Filter Data**
+   - Filter and process collected data from tables based on specified requirements using SQL queries.
+Transform processed data into DataFrame format.

+c) **Visualization**
+   - Utilize Streamlit to create a Dashboard with dropdown options for user selection.
+Analyze selected data and display results in DataFrame Table and Bar chart formats.

+## User Guide

+**Step 1.
+Data Collection Zone**

+- Enter the channel ID in the input box and click the "Get data and stored" button to retrieve and store channel data.

+**Step 2.
+Data Migrate Zone**
+- Select the channel name and click the "Migrate to MySQL" button to migrate channel data from MongoDB to MySQL.

+**Step 3.
+Channel Data Analysis Zone**
+- Choose a question from the dropdown menu to analyze data and view results in DataFrame format or Bar chart format.